 Roulette is the oldest casino game still on every South African casino floor, and arguably the most elegant.
 A wheel, a ball, a numbered grid.
 You bet on where the ball will land.
 Everything else is variation on that theme.
+The pace is leisurely.
+The decisions are simple.
+The atmosphere — particularly at night, in the high-limit rooms at Sun City or GrandWest — is part of the appeal.

 The two wheels, compared